-Coral Toh is the Managing Director of Spruson and Ferguson’s Hong Kong business.
+Coral Toh is the Director of Spruson and Ferguson’s Hong Kong business.
 Coral joined Spruson & Ferguson following the acquisition of the Ella Cheong Hong Kong & Beijing businesses by our parent company IPH Limited.
 Coral continues to lead the mainland China and Hong Kong business.

 Coral Toh was a director of Ella Cheong (Hong Kong & Beijing) from 2005 and the Managing Director from 2008.
 Prior to that, she worked at several leading intellectual property law firms and has been involved in both contentious and non-contentious aspects of intellectual property law practice.